Efficient data analysis with data.table

 Work with columns

-1. Are more popular albums on Spotify (column spotify_popularity) higher in the 2003 ranking?
-Compute the correlation (hint: there are missing values, so you will need to use use = "complete.obs").
+1. Are more popular albums on Spotify (column spotify_popularity) higher in the 2003 ranking (column rank_2003)?
+Compute the correlation between the two columns (hint: there are missing values, so you will need to use use = "complete.obs").

 Code